-- Discuss your benefits with your family. - Ensure all your eligible dependents, including newborns, are enrolled in Dental and Extended Health within 60 days of the date they become eligible.
+- Keep this booklet as a reference. - Discuss your benefits with your dependents. - Ensure all your eligible dependents, including newborns, are enrolled in Dental and Extended Health within 60 days of the date they become eligible.
 To check your dependents' coverage, refer to service.pac.bluecross.ca/member.
-If any dependents are missing, contact your employer. - If your status changes (e.g. you switch to casual status, or commence an unpaid leave of absence), contact your employer to confirm your ongoing eligibility for benefits. - During the year, save your receipts for expenses covered under the Extended Health benefit.
+If any dependents are missing, contact your employer. - If your status changes (e.g. you switch to casual status, or commence an unpaid leave of absence), contact your employer to confirm your ongoing eligibility for benefits. - If your spouse obtains dental and/or Extended Health coverage through his/her work, check with your employer to make sure you are still eligible for dental and Extended Health coverage under your group benefit plan.

+- During the year, save your receipts for expenses covered under the Extended Health benefit.
 Send your Extended Health claims to Pacific Blue Cross periodically.
-Claims must be received by Pacific Blue Cross no later than June 30th of the following year. - Remind your dependents to take your Pacific Blue Cross ID card to the pharmacy in order to access the pay-direct claims process. - Review your beneficiary designation periodically for Group Life and AD&D to make sure it is still appropriate.
+Claims must be received by Pacific Blue Cross no later than June 30th of the following year. - Remind your dependents to take your Pacific Blue Cross ID card to the pharmacy in order to access the pay-direct claims process. - Review your beneficiary designation periodically, for Group Life and AD&D, to make sure it is still appropriate.
 Contact your employer to confirm your current beneficiary designation.